-Unsustainable fishing is a primary cause of reef decline, with over-exploited fish populations correlating strongly with reefs that are in poor condition.119 Where seaweed-eating reef fish (herbivores) have been fished out, the community structure of a reef may rapidly shift to one in which algae dominate, and corals are outcompeted.120 No-take MPAs play an important role in building up fish populations 121, but there is also a need for introduction of, and compliance with, wider fisheries management interventions.122 This might include aiming for particular levels of fish biomass that prevent the loss of key ecological processes ^{123,124}, regulations to protect important herbivores 125, ensuring that the focus is on managing reef fisheries for local consumption rather than export as much as possible 126, and eliminating the many destructive fishing methods that are used worldwide and lead to loss and damage to corals and the benthic communities on which reef fish depend.127 Allowing for some level of fishing often is less detrimental to local livelihoods and may thus result in higher compliance.
-Which strategy is most effective and appropriate thus depends on the local context and specific management goals.128
+Unsustainable fishing is a primary cause of reef decline, with over-exploited fish populations correlating strongly with reefs that are in poor condition 120.
+Where seaweed-eating reef fish (herbivores) have been fished out, the community structure of a reef may rapidly shift to one in which algae dominate, and corals are outcompeted 121.
+No-take MPAs play an important role in building up fish populations 122, but there is also a need for introduction of, and compliance with, wider fisheries management interventions 123.
+This might include aiming for particular levels of fish biomass that prevent the loss of key ecological processes ^{124,125}, regulations to protect important herbivores 126, ensuring that the focus is on managing reef fisheries for local consumption rather than export as much as possible 127, and eliminating the many destructive fishing methods that are used worldwide and lead to loss and damage to corals and the benthic communities on which reef fish depend 128.
+Allowing for some level of fishing often is less detrimental to local livelihoods and may thus result in higher compliance.
+Which strategy is most effective and appropriate thus depends on the local context and specific management goals 129.

-Effective management of reefs also depends on policies and legislation governing activities on land (coastal zone and watershed management) to prevent pollution from deforestation, agriculture, industry and coastal development through release of sediments, toxic materials, plastics, pharmaceuticals and nutrients.^{129,130} These can negatively affect corals directly or via their interactions with seaweeds, bioeroding invertebrates, and pathogens.
+Effective management of reefs also depends on policies and legislation governing activities on land (coastal zone and watershed management) to prevent pollution from deforestation, agriculture, industry, and coastal development through release of sediments, toxic materials, plastics, pharmaceuticals, and nutrients ^{130,131}.
+These can negatively affect corals directly or via their interactions with seaweeds, bioeroding invertebrates, and pathogens.
 Reducing these impacts is particularly important in situations where runoff and erosion are exacerbated by steep gradients and large amounts of rainfall.
 The nature-based solutions approach to water quality improvement is again preferable, such as providing opportunities for filtration of run-off by protecting coastal wetlands and riparian mangroves or creating wetlands.
 These measures have a variety of additional benefits, such as carbon sequestration.

-International actions need to empower local communities without whose support conservation typically fails.131 The benefits of healthy reefs must be returned to the people whose lives depend on them, and who play an essential role in their management.
-The rights and stewardship role of local and Indigenous communities must be respected (e.g., ^{132,133}).
+International actions need to empower local communities without whose support conservation typically fails 132.
+The benefits of healthy reefs must be returned to the people whose lives depend on them, and who play an essential role in their management.
+The rights and stewardship role of local and Indigenous communities must be respected (e.g., ^{133,134}).

 Understanding reef condition and health trends is essential for determining the actions needed.
-Long-term monitoring is essential for understanding the impact of interventions undertaken and identifying whether a change in course is needed.134 For this reason, there are globally and regionally coordinated efforts for coral reef monitoring and reporting, such as the International Coral Reef Initiative (ICRI), Global Coral Reef Monitoring Network (GCRMN) and its Status of Coral Reefs of the World reports (in preparation), and Australia's Long Term Monitoring Program.
-The metrics used must be evidence-based and informed by an understanding of coral reef functions and processes.^{135,136,137} Besides cover by live coral and other key benthic groups, monitoring should include measures of structural complexity, and fish abundance and biomass.138 National monitoring programmes allow countries to determine their progress towards meeting targets,
+Long-term monitoring is essential for understanding the impact of interventions undertaken and identifying whether a change in course is needed 135.
+For this reason, there are globally and regionally coordinated efforts for coral reef monitoring and reporting, such as the International Coral Reef Initiative (ICRI), Global Coral Reef Monitoring Network (GCRMN) and its Status of Coral Reefs of the World reports (in preparation), and Australia's Long-Term Monitoring Program.
+The metrics used must be evidence-based and informed by an understanding of coral reef functions and processes ^{136,137}.
+Besides cover by live coral and other key benthic groups, monitoring should include measures of structural complexity, and fish abundance and biomass 138.
+National monitoring programmes allow countries to determine their progress towards meeting targets,

+134 Richmond et al. 2019

-119 Jackson et al. 2014 120 Done 1992 121 Cipper et al. 2020
+120 Jackson et al. 2014

+121 Done 1992

-- 121 Cinner et al. 2020
+122 Cinner et al. 2020

-- 122 Steneck et al. 2019
+123 Steneck et al. 2019

-- 123 McClanahan et al. 2011
+124 McClanahan et al. 2011

-- 124 McClanahan et al. 2015
+125 McClanahan et al. 2015

-- 125 Steneck et al. 2019
+126 Steneck et al. 2019

-126 Birkeland 2017
+127 Birkeland 2017

-127 Burke et al. 2011
+128 Burke et al. 2011

-128 Cinner et al. 2020
+129 Cinner et al. 2020

-129 Carlson et al. 2019
+130 Carlson et al. 2019

-130 Richmond et al. 2019
+131 Richmond et al. 2019

-131 Ferse et al. 2010
+131 Richmond et al. 2019 132 Ferse et al. 2010

-132 Cetas and Yasué 2017
+133 Cetas and Yasué 2017